rx-angular/rx-angular/apps/docs/docs/cdk/zone-less/_docs.md

 The downside here is we need to inject `NgZone` and rely on dependency injection wich is not only more code but also slow.

-## Zone Configuration
+### Zone Configuration

 Zone configuration is a less granular way to disable zone.
-It helps to cinfigure zone in a way where it don't patches specific API's at all.
+It helps to configure zone in a way where it don't patches specific APIs at all.

 You can read in detail about it in the docs of [`@rx-angular/cdk/zone-configuration`](../zone-configurations/zone-configurations.mdx).